 Below: XL has gone a long way in a short time

 Above: The pot is still a bit dirty from the akadama dust, but I was not able to clean the rough texture any better in this spot!
-An carrying this tree around is not a wise thing to do with that back of mine! 🙂
+And carrying this tree around is not a wise thing to do with that back of mine! 🙂

-Above: Close up of the aria were this tree, in my fantasy, in the past was hit by lightning and lost its old top!
+Above: Close up of the area where this tree, in my fantasy, in the past was hit by lightning and lost its old top!
 From that spot, as in nature, lots of new branches emerged.
 And the strongest top branch grew out to be the new top!
 Still looking relatively young, but the texture of the bark on these new branches ages rapidly.
 Becoming more and more believable every year!

 I will post some more repotting stories on here tomorrow!